Skip to main content

 • Override Type: Specifies whether the override applies to a Username or Role.

-• Applies To: Shows the specific username (for User overrides) or role name (for Role overrides) that this policy applies to.
+• Applies To: Indicates the specific Runtime User (by username) or Runtime Role (by role name) that this policy override applies to.

 • Policy: Specifies the policy type to use for the override.